bmd1905/Tiki-Books-Exploration/README.md

 # Tiki Books Exploration
-Ongoing project

 ## Overview

-A project crawling, EDA books in Tiki (E-commerce in Vietnam).
+This project is about crawling and performing exploratory data analysis (EDA) on books in Tiki, an e-commerce platform in Vietnam.

 ## Outline